pyrddlgym-project/pyRDDLGym/docs/gurobi.rst

 Current Limitations
 -------------------

-We cite several limitations of the current baseline Gurobi optimizer:
+We cite several limitations of the current version of GurobiPlan:

 * Stochastic variables introduce computational difficulties since mixed-integer problems are inherently deterministic
 	* the planner currently applies determinization, where stochastic variables are substituted with their means (we hope to incorporate more sophisticated techniques from optimization to better deal with stochasticity)